AbdullahAyan/FuzzySystem/README.md

 # FuzzySystem
- I made a fuzyy system for school project
+ I made a fuzyy system for school project with Swift.